Urban adult contemporary: Name controversy

 There is disagreement in the music industry over the use of the term urban in describing music genres and formats.
 In June 2020, Republic Records and artist management company Milk & Honey stated that they would drop the use of the word in relation to music of a black origin.
 These decisions came in the wake of the murder of George Floyd at the hands of police and the subsequent protests.

 Lance Venta of radio industry publication RadioInsight claimed that the term urban is outdated in that R&B and hip hop music have gained massive popularity outside the inner cities and the descriptor should not serve as a euphemism for "black music".
 He recommended substituting the terms adult R&B for the urban adult contemporary format and hip hop for urban contemporary.

 Myron Fears, operations manager and program director of the black owned Carter Broadcast Group in Kansas City, defended the use of the urban tag.
 Responding to Republic's elimination of the term, he expressed concern that the action diminishes the status of black music executives within record companies and the industry as a whole:

+In 2024, Billboard quoted P Music Group founder Michael Paran, who said of the magazine's Adult R&B chart, "the chart is named wrong ...
+Let's call it what it is: It's just R&B." More younger people were showing up on a chart that had been dominated by "legacy acts".